jacksoncouse/Guide/README.md

 The working repository is organized into four sections:

+1. Documentation
+1. Examples
 1. Business Rules
 1. Templates
-1. Catalogue
-1. Content

 ## How to get started

-### Users

-Who can write for us

-### Tutorials

-For learning the CCK system

-### Templates
+1. Tutorials - start here if you are completely new to the CCK publishing workflow
+1. User roles - define how to interact with the system

-The starting point for creating new content
+1. Templates - the starting point for writing new content

-## Usage
+1. Usage - completed CCK stories and how they fit in the publishing workflow

-### Organization
+1. Organization

-#### Catalogue

-The [Catalogue](https://github.com/AmnestyInternational/ContentKit/blob/master/catalogue.md), the classification system for Amnesty International Canada human rights issues
+	1. The [Catalogue](https://github.com/AmnestyInternational/ContentKit/blob/master/catalogue.md), the classification system for Amnesty International Canada human rights issues

-#### Filing

-Our business rules define what can be published, and how it must be files
+	1. File Naming, our system for organizing story assets into packages

 ### Tools